ufal/npfl138/labs/labs.md

 The tasks are evaluated automatically using the [ReCodEx Code Examiner](https://recodex.mff.cuni.cz/).

-The evaluation is performed using Python 3.11, Keras 3.8.0, PyTorch 2.6.0, HF Transformers 4.48.0, and Gymnasium 1.0.0.
+The evaluation is performed using Python 3.11, PyTorch 2.6.0, HF Transformers 4.48.1, and Gymnasium 1.0.0.
 You should
 [install the exact version of these packages yourselves](#faq_install).

 ### Teamwork